Ever since starting this theme about craft shows and art festivals, readers have been sharing stories of chronic problems.

 Each one of these categories deserves further illumination, but I am wondering ....How do these situations persist from show to show without resolution?

 The responsibility certainly lies with the craft show/art festival sponsor, but a bit lies also with the artists and makers.
 I see the situation as somewhat similar to cultivating a garden.
-In a garden, some weeding and pruning is often required to promote healthy growth.
+In a garden, some weeding and pruning are often required to promote healthy growth.
 Likewise, our craft show participation needs to carefully cultivate what should be nurtured and what should be weeded out.
 We are in control of our future, but only if we act accordingly.

 Artists/makers can decide to decline participation in shows that do not have clear policies regarding buy/sell, imported merchandise, and minimum display standards.